In-Home Supportive Services Advisory Committee

 After the Advisory Committee is initially established, appointments to the Advisory Committee shall be made by the Authority, on advice of the Public Authority staff.
 Public Authority staff will ensure that the composition requirements set forth in this ordinance and at State law are being met with each appointment.
 Any appointee may be removed by a majority vote of the entire Authority.

-To submit recommendations to the Board of Supervisors on preferred modes of services to be utilized for in-home supportive services, and provide ongoing policy and funding advise and recommendations regarding in home supportive services to the County Board of Supervisors, any administrative body in the county that is related to the delivery and administration of in-home supportive services, and the governing body and administrative agency of the Public Authority, nonprofit consortium, contractor, and public employees.
+To submit recommendations to the Board of Supervisors on preferred modes of services to be utilized for in-home supportive services and to provide ongoing policy and funding advice and recommendations regarding in home supportive services to the County Board of Supervisors, any administrative body in the county that is related to the delivery and administration of in-home supportive services, and the governing body and administrative agency of the Public Authority, nonprofit consortium, contractor, and public employees.

 Members shall serve without compensation